MCLD/greatreadingadventure/dev/initial-developer-setup.md

 ## Initial developer setup

 The project ships with the Microsoft SQL Server data provider configured.
 If you are running in a Windows environment this will automatically use a [LocalDB](https://msdn.microsoft.com/en-us/library/hh510202.aspx) instance under `(localdb)\mssqllocaldb`. **In a Linux/macOS environment you should switch to the SQLite provider (in `appsettings.json` change the `GraConnectionStringName` to "SQLite").
-You may need to eliminate all migrations and create one master migration, the SQLite provider does not support all of the operations necessary to support our incremental migrations.**
+You will need to create one master migration, the SQLite provider does not support all of the operations necessary to support incremental migrations.**

 ### Database migration